screwdycrow/wildraft-main/docs/LIBRARY_ITEMS_API.md

 Items can be tagged for organization.
 Tags must exist in the library before being assigned to items.
 When updating an item with `tagIds`, all existing tags are replaced with the new set.

 See the Tags API documentation for managing tags.

+## Files

+Library items can have associated files (UserFiles) and a featured image:

+- **`userFileIds`**: Array of UserFile IDs to associate with the item.
+Files must be uploaded first using the Files API.
+When updating, this replaces all existing file associations.
+- **`featuredImageId`**: Optional UserFile ID to use as the featured image.
+Set to `null` to remove the featured image.

+**Important:** Files must be uploaded to the user's account before they can be associated with library items.
+See the Files API documentation for uploading files.

 ## Best Practices